gitkraken/vscode-gitlens/README.md

 GitLens simply helps you understand code better.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to gain further insights as to how and why the code evolved.
 Explore the history and evolution of a codebase.

 Here are just some of the features that GitLens provides,
- - a [*GitLens* explorer](#gitlens-explorer "Jump to the GitLens explorer") to navigate and explore repositories or file histories
+ - a [*GitLens* explorer](#gitlens-explorer "Jump to the GitLens explorer") to navigate and explore repositories
+ - a [*GitLens History* explorer](#gitlens-history-explorer "Jump to the GitLens History explorer") to navigate and explore file histories
  - an on-demand [*GitLens Results* view](#gitlens-results-view "Jump to the GitLens Results view") to explore commit searches, visualize comparisons between branches, tags, commits, and more
  - authorship [code lens](#code-lens "Jump to the Code Lens") showing the most recent commit and # of authors to the top of files and/or on code blocks
  - an unobtrusive [current line blame](#current-line-blame "Jump to the Current Line Blame") annotation at the end of the line